Crime in the United States: International comparison

 The manner in which the United States' crime rate compares to other countries of similar wealth and development depends on the nature of the crime used in the comparison.
 Overall crime statistic comparisons are difficult to conduct, as the definition and categorization of crimes varies across countries.
 Thus an agency in a foreign country may include crimes in its annual reports which the U.S. omits, and vice versa.

 However, some countries such as Canada have similar definitions of what constitutes a violent crime, and nearly all countries had the same definition of the characteristics that constitutes a homicide.
 Overall the total crime rate of the United States is higher than developed countries, specifically Europe and East Asia, with South American countries and Russia being the exceptions.
 Some types of reported property crime in the U.S. survey as lower than in Germany or Canada, yet the homicide rate in the United States is substantially higher as is the prison population.

 The difference in homicide rate between the U.S. and other high income countries has widened in recent years especially since the 30% rise in 2020 was not replicated elsewhere, and is also above many developing countries such as China, India and Turkey.
-In the European Union, homicides fell 32% between 2008-2019 to 3,875 while rising by 4,901 in the U.S. in 2020 alone, leaving the U.S. with a homicide rate 7x higher.
+In the European Union, homicides fell 32% between 2008 and 2019 to 3,875 while rising by 4,901 in the U.S. in 2020 alone, leaving the U.S. with a homicide rate 7x higher.
 In reputable estimates of crime across the globe, the U.S. generally ranks slightly below the middle, roughly 70th lowest or 100th highest.